andrea-acampora/concurrent-physics-simulator/README.md

-Java project for Concurrent & Distributed Programming Course @ Unibo
+## Java project for Concurrent & Distributed Programming Course @ Unibo

-Usage:
+The project consists in a basic physics simulator.
+It essentialy computes a set of forces on n bodies and then display the bodies on screen.
+The aim of the project is to parallelize this computation and also to improve the simulator performances.

+**Usage**:

 ./gradlew run

-Authors:
+**Authors**:

-Andrea Acampora
+- Andrea Acampora
-Giacomo Accursi
+- Giacomo Accursi